Subroto823/dsa-js/Algorithms/GraphAlgo/minimum-spanning-tree/minimum-spanning-tree.md

 * Time Complexity: O(ElogE) or O(ElogV),
     Sorting of edges takes O(ELogE) time.
 After sorting, we iterate through all edges and apply the find-union algorithm.
     The find and union operations can take at most O(LogV) time.
 So overall complexity is O(ELogE + ELogV) time.
 The value of E can be at most O(V2), so O(LogV) is O(LogE) the same.
 Therefore, the overall time complexity is O(ElogE) or O(ElogV)

 * Auxiliary Space: O(V + E), where V is the number of vertices and E is the number of edges in the graph

+###
+    * Prim's algorithm works comparetively faster than Kruskal's, if the graph is a dense graph.
+Otherwise Kruskal's algorithm works faster.

+    * Another important difference is, if the graph contains more than one component, then Kruskal's algorithm discover's minimum spanning tree for all componenent.
+But Prim's algorithm works only for the One component (first / source node belongs to ).